Gold Coast Marathon 2020

 Taking part in a marathon in Singapore is one thing but running in a marathon overseas is a whole new experience.
 If you’ve always dreamt of participating in an overseas marathon, this is your chance to check that off your list.
 Who knows – you might even shave a few minutes off your personal best.

 A fuss-free marathon, golden beaches and a wide range of out-to-sea adventures, Gold Coast could very well become your annual getaway vacation.
-Early bird rates for the marathon last till 30th April 2019.

 This post was brought to you by Tourism and Events Queensland.